 sudo apt install ./drawio-amd64-*.deb

-After the installation completes, verify it by checking the version:
+Verify the installation by checking the package version:

 rm drawio-amd64-*.deb